Bugsnax: Development

 Young Horses took about six years to develop the game in order "not to burn out", as well as "to figure out what the game was."
 The initial idea was when the company's creative director Kevin Zuhn drew a sketch of a "Wafflepillar"—a caterpillar made out of waffles.
 Initially the gameplay was inspired heavily by Pokémon Snap, but over time the gameplay evolved into "a weird amalgamation of all of these different game ideas."
 In addition to Pokémon Snap, the final game also takes inspiration from Ape Escape, Dark Cloud and Viva Piñata.
 Zuhn also stated that during the developmental phase, the storyline for Bugsnax was intended to be much darker.

 The game was first revealed via an announcement trailer during Sony's Future Revealed PlayStation 5 event on June 11, 2020.
 The trailer featured the game's theme song "It's Bugsnax!", performed by British indie pop band Kero Kero Bonito.
-The song became popular in its own right, with GamesRadar calling it "the internet's new favorite meme ingredient", also writing "even if you haven't heard of Bugsnax, the game, there's a good chance you've probably heard Bugsnax, the theme tune."
+The song became popular in its own right, with GamesRadar+ calling it "the internet's new favorite meme ingredient", also writing "even if you haven't heard of Bugsnax, the game, there's a good chance you've probably heard Bugsnax, the theme tune."

 Release

 Bugsnax was released as a launch title for PlayStation 5 on November 12, 2020, alongside versions for PlayStation 4, macOS, and Windows via the Epic Games Store.

 In January 2021, Young Horses confirmed they were working on a followup to Bugsnax, but had not determined whether this would be a proper sequel or downloadable content.
 The following October, this was revealed to be an expansion, Bugsnax: The Isle of Bigsnax, which would be added to the game via a free update in Q1 2022.
-The expansion was released on April 28, 2022, alongside ports of the game for Steam, Nintendo Switch, Xbox One, and Xbox Series X/S.
+The expansion was released on April 28, 2022, alongside ports of the game for Steam, Nintendo Switch, Xbox One, and Xbox Series X/S. A port for iOS released on July 12, 2023.

+On October 6, 2024, Young Horses released a beta version of Bugsnax for SteamVR.

 Reception and sales

 Bugsnax on home consoles received "generally favorable reviews", while the Windows version saw "mixed or average reviews", according to the review aggregator Metacritic.
-Several critics noted how the story and presentation was perceived as light hearted but that the ending's effect gave the plot a dark tone.
+OpenCritic determined that 65% of critics recommend the game.
+Several critics noted how the story and presentation was perceived as lighthearted but that the ending's effect gave the plot a dark tone.
 The game was also praised for its emphasis on character development and worldbuilding.

 LGBT-video game blog Gayming Magazine praised the game's inclusion of same-sex couples.
 The game was nominated for a GLAAD Media Award for Outstanding Video Game.

 Despite the game's PlayStation 5 version being available for free via PlayStation Plus for its first two months of release, Bugsnax has outsold Octodad: Dadliest Catch, Young Horses' previous game.